All of our spa packages can include relaxation massage, click here for the full massage menu.

 Vibration or shaking – this is performed at the end of the massage when the therapist presses her hands on the back or limbs and rapidly shakes them for a few seconds.
 This stroke is particularly helpful for relieving back pain.

-A relaxation massage means exactly as the name implies: a massage for the purpose of total relaxation and bliss!
-This sounds simple enough, but there is more that goes in to any massage than just a table and some oils – and relaxation massage is unique to any you’ve experienced in the past.
+A relaxation massage means exactly as the name implies: a massage for the purpose of total relaxation and bliss.
 As always, it’s important to know exactly what a treatment has to offer to ensure you get the best out of the experience.
-Here are 10 facts you need to know about relaxation massages:
+Here are 10 ten things you may like to know about this style of massage.